 Asia’s Himalayas are the tallest mountain range in the world.
 They stretch across six countries: Nepal, China, India, Bhutan, Pakistan, and Afghanistan.

-The Everest stands exactly at the border of Nepal and Tibet in South Asia.
+The Mount Everest Located exactly at the border of Nepal and Tibet in South Asia.
 In 2005 China’s National Surveying and mapping Administration announced the exact location of Mount Everest is 27°59’ North latitude, 86°55’ East longitudes.

 Mount Everest, lies in the Mahalangur range of the great Himalayas of Asia.
 To know the exact location of Mount Everest, you must know its home country first.
 Mount Everest lies in a small landlocked south Asian country named Nepal.